-Mariana Trench contains 'extraordinary' levels of toxic pollution
+Mariana Trench contains 'startling' amounts of plastic

 It's easy to assume that the ocean's deepest points have remained largely untouched by humanity, especially given that such depths range from 26,000 to 36,000 feet under the surface.
-But a new study published in Nature Ecology & Evolution finds that these alien environments are shockingly rich in toxic chemicals.
+But new research shows that plastic has not only reached these ocean trenches but is also being ingested by animals.

+Newcastle University's Dr. Alan Jamieson led a study that tested 90 animals from the trenches, including the Mariana Trench at 10,890 meters.
+Jamieson's team discovered many of these animals were ingesting plastic.
+Shockingly enough, 100 percent of the animals tested from the Mariana Trench contained plastic.

+"The results were both immediate and startling," said Jamieson.
+"This type of work requires a great deal of contamination control, but there were instances where the fibers could actually be seen in the stomach contents as they were being removed."

+The video below shows how the equipment the research team used to reach the ocean trenches.

+This isn't the first study his team has conducted on the effects of toxins on the deepest level of the ocean floor.

-A team of researchers led by Alan Jamieson of Newcastle University in England recently sent remotely operated vehicles with bait traps into the Mariana and Kermadec trenches of the Pacific Ocean.
+Earlier in 2017, they sent remotely operated vehicles with bait traps into the Mariana and Kermadec trenches of the Pacific Ocean.
 Both trenches teem with life at 30,000 feet deep.
 This video shows just how popular these traps were with marine life:

 After catching a number of small crustaceans called amphipods, the scientists were surprised to discover that the creatures contained more toxins than comparable crustaceans living in some of the world's most polluted rivers.
+Their findings were published in Nature Ecology & Evolution.

 "In fact, the amphipods we sampled contained levels of contamination similar to that found in Suruga Bay, one of the most polluted industrial zones of the northwest Pacific," Jamieson said in a statement.
 "What we don't yet know is what this means for the wider ecosystem and understanding that will be the next major challenge."

-Note: This story was originally published February 2017 and has been updated with more recent information.